Akhabue Ebalu Evans

 Akhabue Evans Ebalu, also known as Director En'man, is a Nigerian producer, cinematographer and film director.
 He works and directs for Carel Films where he is also the Chief Executive Officer of the company.
-He has directed music videos of Sinach, Ada Ehi, Rozey, Eben, Jahdiel, Testimony Jaga, and Samsong.
+He has directed music videos of Sinach, Ada Ehi, Rozey, Eben, Jahdiel, Testimony Jaga, Samsong, Victoria Orenze, Sunmisola Agbebi and the late Liberian gospel minister Moses Swarey.

 Biography

 Early life

-He started playing musical instruments at age five and became a music producer at age twelve, beginning with tape overdub before entering into film making at age 20.
+He started playing musical instruments at age five and became a music producer at age twelve, beginning with tape overdub before entering into filmmaking at age 20.

 Career

 Evans is a lawyer by profession and was called to the Nigerian bar at age 21.
 He has founded two companies; BTSGram (Behind The Scene Gram) and Music Video Market Place.
-BTSGram is a film making blog that has collaborated with brands like; Feiyiu tech FY, Hollyland Technology, 3d lut creator, Teffest by Omotola Jalande-Ekeinde, Gvm LED, Insta360, Gudsenmoza, Zhiyun_tech, Filmcrux.
+BTS-Gram is a filmmaking blog that has collaborated with brands like; Feiyiu tech FY, Hollyland Technology, 3d lut creator, Teffest by Omotola Jalande-Ekeinde, Gvm LED, Insta360, Gudsenmoza, Zhiyun_tech, Filmcrux.
+In October 2022, he directed Tim Godfrey’s “FEARLESS CONCERT” which was held at Eko Convention Center, Lagos Nigeria.